SAP-samples/kyma-runtime-extension-samples/from-zero-to-cap-on-kyma/README.md

 make create-helm-chart
 ```

-Now take a moment to understand the generated Helm chart in the [chart](./bookshop/chart) directory.
+Now take a moment to understand the generated Helm chart in the [chart](./bookshop/chart) directory. <!-- markdown-link-check-disable-line -->

 ![helm-chart](assets/helm-chart.png)

-- [bookshop/chart/Chart.yaml](bookshop/chart/Chart.yaml) contains the details about the chart and all its dependencies.
+- [bookshop/chart/Chart.yaml](bookshop/chart/Chart.yaml) contains the details about the chart and all its dependencies. <!-- markdown-link-check-disable-line -->
 - [bookshop/chart/values.yaml](bookshop/chart/values.yaml) contains all the details to configure the chart deployment.
-You will notice that it has sections for `hana deployer`, `cap application` as well as required `service instances` and `service bindings`
+You will notice that it has sections for `hana deployer`, `cap application` as well as required `service instances` and `service bindings` <!-- markdown-link-check-disable-line -->

 ### Deploy helm chart